 Sam Houston State University was the first teacher training institution in the state of Texas with approved teacher education programs.
-The College of Education (COE) is one of six colleges that make up the University.
+The College of Education (COE) is one of seven colleges that make up the University.
 Education programs are offered in each of the five departments, directly or indirectly involved in public education: